 Mother, wife and career woman does disappearing act

 Rose does this trick where she disappears.
 She’ll do it while standing in the subway on her way to work.
-She’ll do it as she sits in her living room watching her children performing their Hawaiian hula dance in those faux grass skirts she bought them from Toys R Us.
-She’ll do it when her husband is putting his thing in her.
+She’ll do it as she sits in her living room, watching her children doing their Hawaiian hula dance in those faux grass skirts she bought them from Toys R Us.
+She’ll do it when her husband puts his thing in her.

 This is how she does it.

 On subway: Let eyes glaze over like marbles.
 Let lips part and jaws hang.
 Notice the advertisements for adult education courses, hair loss treatments, and allergy medication planted near the ceiling of the carriage, just above the heads of the passengers.
 Stare at the shoes of some hipster kid with headphones on.
 Focus on the laces.
 Twiddle with the tassels on the leather satchel strapped across body.